Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

 \begin{lemma} Let $\Sigma$ denote the finite set of integers $z$ of absolute value $<q$, together with the even integers $z$ of absolute value $<2q$.
 Then for all $z_0\in\Sigma$, there is a $z_1\in\Sigma$ such that $q\mid \ell z_0-z_1$ and neither $z_1$ nor $r_1 = \frac{\ell z_0-z_1}q$ is divisible by~$p$. \end{lemma}

-\begin{proof} There are three values $z_1\in \Sigma$ such that $q\mid\ell z_0-z_1$, and these form an arithmetic progression of common difference $q$.
+\begin{proof} There are three values $z_1\in \Sigma$ such that $z_1\equiv \ell z_0$ modulo~$q$: two which have absolute value~$<q$ and one which is even and has absolute value in~$(q,2q)$.
+These values of~$z_1$ form an arithmetic progression of common difference $q$.
 The corresponding values of $r_1$ form an arithmetic progression of common difference $-1$.
 It follows that at least one of these values has both $z_1$ and $r_1$ not divisible by~$p$. \end{proof}

 We use the lemma to find sequences $1=z_0,z_1,\dots$ and $r_1,r_2,\dots$ of integers, all prime to $p$, such that $\lvert z_i\rvert<q$ and